yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

-Engage dashboard provides a summary of all the campaigns and users on a single screen.
+Engage dashboard provides a summary of all campaigns and user activies on a single screen.
+This provides a quick glimpse of the daily/weekly performance of your campaigns and helps you plan for a better engagement and conversational experience for your end users.
+For a better experience, see [Use Conversation Starter Templates](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate#2-add-quick-replies-in-whatsapp-template).

 These metrics provide insights into your marketing, promotional or other campaigns and shows the growth of your user base and profile completeness.